daniel83fr/learning/software-architect.md

 **.
 Entrepreneurship and Consulting:** Venture into entrepreneurial or consulting roles, applying technical expertise beyond the field.

+**.
+Entrepreneurship and Consulting:** Venture into entrepreneurial or consulting roles, applying technical expertise beyond the field.

 ## Purpose of the eBook

 The purpose of this eBook extends beyond a mere instructional manual.
 It is a shared space where experiences converge, and expertise is cultivated collectively.
 Aspiring architects are invited not only to absorb the content within but also to actively contribute, share insights, and shape the ongoing narrative of software architecture.